 What is Morbid Obesity?

-Morbid obesity is defined medically as more than 100 pounds greater than the ideal body weight or a Body Mass Index (BMI) that is more than 40 kg/m2.
+Morbid obesity is defined medically as more than 100 pounds greater than the ideal body weight or a body mass index (BMI) that is more than 40 kg/m2.
 Morbid obesity is a serious chronic illness and not the result of immorality or gluttony.
 Research has shown that in many cases a significant, underlying cause of morbid obesity is genetic – you inherit the tendency to gain weight.
-The combination of a genetic predisposition to gain weight with plentiful and easily accessible processed food has resulted in the obesity epidemic in North America and the world.
+The combination of a genetic predisposition to gain weight coupled with today’s lifestyle has resulted in the obesity epidemic in North America and the world.
 Here is a list of factors that contribute to the development of morbid obesity:

 - Genetic predisposition: you inherit the tendency to be obese.

 - The environment: having easy access to plentiful, processed, food and inability or lack of desire for vigorous physical activity.

 - Psychosocial issues: abuse as child, depression due to taunting which precipitates more eating.

 - Psychiatric: Eating disorders, depression, anxiety.